 Enjoy your stay on our sites!

-The driver of the ControlBlock got updated!
+We just released an update for the driver of the ControlBlock!
 What does this mean for you?
 More functionalities!
 More specifically, the updates contain: 4-player support Multiple ControlBlocks can be stacked on top of each other.
 With this functionality you can now create your 4-player arcade machine with two ControlBlocks.
-Each ControlBlock can be configured with its own controller type.
-That means for example …Read More »
+Each ControlBlock can be configured with its own controller type. …Read More »

 The PowerBlock is a small support shield for the Raspberry Pi that provides a power switch functionality.
 Recently, we have updated the design of the PowerBlock such that it now offers an even greater flexibility regarding the connections with the Raspberry Pi.Read More »

 Some time ago I revised the hardware design of the ControlBlock and added test points for all major signals.
 The overall aim was to build a device for doing final system tests that are done before any single ControlBlock leaves for shipping.
 These system tests are written in Python.
 This post is about a Python module for the MCP23S17 to …Read More »